yudinal/Pursuit-Core-iOS-Unit3-Final/README.md

 GET https://5c1d79abbc26950013fbcaa9.mockapi.io/api/v1/favorites
 ```

 Embed your ElementsViewController in a Tab Bar controller that has 2 viewcontrollers that includes the ElementsViewController.
 The first view controller should display the Elements.
 The second view controller should display only the Elements you have favorited.
 (Hint: filter{} using favoritedBy: "Your name")

-10 points.